Walt Disney World To Host International Women’s Day Special Events On March 8

 Epcot

-Over at Disney’s second theme park to open, the a capella patriotic singing group (The American Adventure, World Showcase) will be performing “empowering” songs, although what that means remains unclear.
-Special treats on the table include the a Purple Minnie Dome Cake at Fountain View in Future World; Purple Cupcakes at Kringla Bakery (Norway, World Showcase) and Sunshine Seasons (The Land, Future World); Mascarpone Apple Cake at Akershus (Norway, World Showcase); Purple Troll Kreme Slush at the Norway Beer Cart (World Showcase); and International Women’s Day Cookies at Biergarten Restaurant (Germany, World Showcase).
+Over at Disney’s second theme park to open, the a capella patriotic singing group (The American Adventure, World Showcase) will be performing “empowering” songs — although what that means remains unclear.
+Special treats on the table include the Purple Minnie Dome Cake at Fountain View in Future World; Purple Cupcakes at Kringla Bakery (Norway, World Showcase) and Sunshine Seasons (The Land, Future World); Mascarpone Apple Cake at Akershus (Norway, World Showcase); Purple Troll Kreme Slush at the Norway Beer Cart (World Showcase); and International Women’s Day Cookies at Biergarten Restaurant (Germany, World Showcase).

 Disney’s Hollywood Studios

 The undisputed queen of the Disney Star Wars universe is none other than Rey, and she and her team will be out in full force (no pun intended) for the special event.
-Similarly, the all-women Green Army Patrol will march through Toy Story Land, and over at Municiberg (based on The Incredibles franchise), the Super Women of the city will be honored with “An Incredible Celebration.”
+Similarly, the all-women Green Army Patrol will march through Toy Story Land, and over at Municiberg (based on The Incredibles franchise), the superwomen of the city will be honored with “An Incredible Celebration.”
 And of course, no Disney special event will be complete without food.
-Load up on sugar and carbs with a Mrs. Incredible Pretzel Mask at Neighborhood Bakery; Key Lime Pie Verrine at Backlot Express; Rosie’s All-American, Lemon Blueberry Cheesecake at Catalina Eddie’s; and Tres Leche at Fairfax Faire.
+Load up on sugar and carbs with a Mrs. Incredible Pretzel Mask at Neighborhood Bakery, a Key Lime Pie Verrine at Backlot Express, a Rosie’s All-American Lemon Blueberry Cheesecake at Catalina Eddie’s, and Tres Leche at Fairfax Faire.

 Animal Kingdom

 The Hakuna Matata Time Dance Party on Discovery Island, and the Dino-riffic Dance Party that night in Dinoland, U.S.A.. mark the special events for the day.
-Food offerings will include an International Women’s Day Cupcake at Creature Comforts and Restaurantosaurus; and International Women’s Day Cookies at various food carts throughout the park.
-And Animal Kingdom will bring out adult beverages in honor of the day, including Infinite Ambition drinks at Tiffins Restaurant or Nomad Lounge and Sangria at Tusker House Restaurant and Dawa Bar.
+Food offerings will include an International Women’s Day Cupcake at Creature Comforts and Restaurantosaurus, and International Women’s Day Cookies at various food carts throughout the park.
+And Animal Kingdom will bring out adult beverages in honor of the day, including Infinite Ambition drinks at Tiffins Restaurant or Nomad Lounge, and Sangria at Tusker House Restaurant and Dawa Bar.

 As of this writing, International Women’s Day events have not been announced for Disneyland in California, and it remains unclear if any such announcement will be forthcoming.